chrometoasters/silverstripe-image-quality/README.md

 composer require chrometoaster/silverstripe-image-quality:~1.0
 ```

-The instance gets automatically applied to `Silverstripe\Assets\Image` class.
+The extension gets automatically applied to necessary classes (see `_config/extension.yml` for details).

 ## Usage